 The intertwining of global health and security follows a line of international agreements, including the revised International Health Regulations (2005), aimed at improving surveillance and response to public health emergencies of international concern.
 By mid-2012 however, only 22% of WHO member states had implemented the required core competencies.
 The GHS Agenda aims to address these global deficiencies in infectious disease preparedness.
 In doing so, the United States faces formidable obstacles including America’s lack of legal legitimacy in setting global norms, as well as the same domestic coordination difficulties that resulted in the dissolution of the Global Health Initiative, and the potential impediment of passing the President’s budget through a hostile Congress.
 While the securitization of global health has its criticisms, it also has the potential to be transformative, succeeding where international organizations have not always been able to, building a safer and healthier world.

 Scholarly Commons Citation

 Gostin, Lawrence O. and Phelan, Alexandra, "The Global Health Security Agenda in an Age of Biosecurity" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1356.
+1356.